 Detection of Plagiarism before Publication

 The Bioscientist Journal discourages plagiarism and includes a statement about it in Instructions available to authors.
-An Anti-plagiarism software is employed to check the originality of all articles before they go into our review process.
+The COPYLEAKS PLAGIARISM CHECKER, PREMIUM (Copyleaks Inc. 700 Canal St., Stamford Connecticut, 06902, USA) is employed to check the originality of all articles before they go into our review process.
 The articles are categorized and treated as follows:

 Detection of Plagiarism after Publication